rumpelrausch/puudle/README.md

 Since it is part of the source code repository it **must never contain any credentials**.

+`.env.customize` settings are baked into the frontend application build without any protection.

 Credentials **may** be set inside the file `.env`.
 This is only recommended for local development.